 Bainbridge is a somewhat small city located in the state of Georgia.
 With a population of 12,058 people and four constituent neighborhoods, Bainbridge is the 75th largest community in Georgia.

-Bainbridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bainbridge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bainbridge is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Bainbridge who work in office and administrative support (14.41%), sales jobs (10.47%), and management occupations (10.35%).
+There are especially a lot of people living in Bainbridge who work in sales jobs (15.06%), office and administrative support (11.32%), and teaching (9.15%).

-The education level of Bainbridge citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.88% of adults 25 and older in Bainbridge have a college degree.
+The percentage of adults in Bainbridge with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.52% of adults in Bainbridge have a bachelor's degree or advanced degree.

-The per capita income in Bainbridge in 2010 was $18,311, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,244 for a family of four.
-Bainbridge also has one of the higher rates of people living in poverty in the nation, with 31.21% of its population below the federal poverty line.
+The per capita income in Bainbridge in 2010 was $18,132, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $72,528 for a family of four.
+However, Bainbridge contains both very wealthy and poor people as well.

 Bainbridge is an extremely ethnically-diverse city.
 The people who call Bainbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bainbridge residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bainbridge include Irish, English, Italian, and European.
+Important ancestries of people in Bainbridge include English, German, Irish, Italian, and French.

 The most common language spoken in Bainbridge is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Italian.